ossf/census/README.md

 retroactively referred to as "Census I".

 For a more recent related report, see the <a href="https://www.linuxfoundation.org/research/census-iii">Census III of Free and Open Software</a>
-report by Frank Nagle, Kate Powell, Richie Zitomer, and David A. Wheeler (December 2024).
+report by Frank Nagle, Kate Powell, Richie Zitomer, and David A. Wheeler (December 2024) along with its <a href="https://data.world/login?next=%2Fthelinuxfoundation%2F">data set available on data.world from the Linux Foundation</a>.

 Key files include in this project are: